korolodf/drug_gov_sent/README.md

 ## Overview

 This repo contains my work on applying topic modelling to Canadian government and municipality data on supervised consumption sites.
+I was interested to see what topics my models would inform me were most prevalent at each level and I analyzed them manually to discuss their significance.

 ## File Structure